joachimbrand/Rimu.jl/docs/src/index.md

 The grand aim is to develop a toolbox for many-body quantum systems that can be represented by a Hamiltonian in second quantisation language.
-Currently there
-are tools to find the ground state with a Lanczos algorithm (using [`KrylovKit.jl`](https://github.com/Jutho/KrylovKit.jl) for small Hilbert spaces), or with projector quantum Monte Carlo in the flavour of FCIQMC (see [References](@ref)).
+Currently there are tools to find the ground state with a Lanczos algorithm (using [`KrylovKit.jl`](https://github.com/Jutho/KrylovKit.jl) for small Hilbert spaces), or with projector quantum Monte Carlo in the flavour of full configuration interaction quantum Monte Carlo (FCIQMC, see [References](@ref)).
 We will add tools to solve the time-dependent Schrödinger equation and Master equations for open system time evolution.

 ## Installation